khanduri/influxdb.com/content/docs/kapacitor/v0.1/tick/join_node.md

 Properties
 ----------

+Property methods modify state on the calling node.
+They do not add another node to the pipeline and always return a reference to the calling node.

 ### As

 The alias names to be used as a dot prefix for all field names for each